| This is the 92nd story of Our Life Logs |

 One day I was out playing tennis with a girlfriend, when we decided to head over to a drive-thru burger shop for a bite to eat.
 Suddenly, my friend elbowed me and say, “I—I think that’s Danny driving in that little red car.”
 Immediately, I sunk down in my seat.
 But I was too late.
 Danny walked on over to the car and tapped on my window.
 After some small talk, he told me he’d gotten divorced, and wanted to explain.

 When we officially started dating, I was over 21 years old, I worked full time, and I paid my own bills.
 While my parents weren’t thrilled about my relationship with Danny, what could they say?
 Eventually, my parents accepted that Danny made me really happy, and that I was going to marry him—like it or not.
 In time, they found that they really liked him, too.
 We got married at a small chapel in 1971.
-I was only 22 and Danny was 23.
+I was 22 and Danny, 23.

 We were married just three weeks when Danny had his first heart attack.